Azure/azure-sdk/releases/2020-09/js.md

 #### Azure Key Vault

-We're releasing four beta versions of the Azure Key Vault packages.
-The the `4.2.0-beta.1` version of Key Vault Keys, Secrets and Certificates have a new feature that allows parsing the Ids of their respective keys, secrets and certficates.
-The package for Key Vault Keys in particular now provides a new client called `LocalCryptographyClient`.
-We're also announcing a brand new package called Key Vault Administration (`@azure/keyvault-admin` on NPM) which is releasing two new clients, `KeyVaultAccessControlClient` and `KeyVaultBackupClient`.
+We are introducing a new package `@azure/keyvault-admin` that provides support for role-based access control (RBAC) operations and backup/restore operations for whole Key Vault instances.

+For Key Vault Keys, Secrets and Certificates packages, we are releasing a beta for the next version that exports a function to parse the key/secret/certificate id and return the different components like the vault url, name and version of the key/secret/certificate.

 #### Changelogs